CopernicaMarketingSoftware/Documentation/SMTPeter/en/introduction-rest-api.md

-## Getting started: REST API
+# Configure REST API

-If you’re planning on using the REST API to send emails, all you have to do is generate an access token, wchich you will use in your calls from then on.
-You can do so by going to the configuration tab and clicking ‘REST API’ in the ‘APIs’ section.
+If you’re planning on using the REST API to send emails, all you have to do is generate an access token.
+You will later on use this token to make your calls.
+Go to the configuration tab and click on ‘REST API’ in the ‘APIs’ section.
 Here, you’ll find your token and the possibility to create a new one in case you need it.
 We recommend using the REST API, because it supports a number of options the SMTP API does not support, such as statistics and handling JSON files.